top of page

 • Cows Bred: The total number of cows bred by your operation during a given time period (monthly or annual).
 This includes heifers who have not been bred yet but are available for breeding.
 You may also see this written as “Cows Mated” or “Cows Pregnant” which means only those females that are currently pregnant with live calf embryos should be included here—not heifers that have not been bred yet but could potentially become pregnant at any point during their first breeding season (usually 18-24 months old).

 • Calves Born: The total number of calves born from all cows combined during a given time period (monthly or annual).
-For example: A cow has twins; one being a bull calf and one being female calf who dies shortly after birth due to complications.
-Both would still count towards overall average value since they were both born alive.
+For example: A cow has twins; one is a bull calf and one is a female calf who dies shortly after birth due to complications.
+Both would still count towards the overall average value since they were both born alive.

 Livestock Feed and Herd Summary